mhguo1/TRAPD/README.md

 **2b) Counting carriers in public control cohorts** This script will tabulate the approximate number of controls carrying qualifying variants in each gene as defined by a SNP file.
 Currently, this script has been configured to run using ExAC (http://exac.broadinstitute.org/downloads) or gnomAD (http://gnomad.broadinstitute.org/) data.
 The script will generate two counts for each gene:
 - CONTROL_COUNT_HET: Sum of allele counts of heterozygous qualifying variants in a given gene.
-- CONTROL_COUNT_HOM: Sum of allele counts of homozygous qualifying variants in a given gene.
+- CONTROL_COUNT_HOM: Sum of individuals carrying homozygous qualifying variants in a given gene.

 Required Options